 A Sargent EC500 Power Control System is fitted to your vehicle.
-It features a built in intelligent 'offline' battery charger, a system monitoring circuit and a digital control panel with scrolling menus.
+It features a built-in battery charger, a digital control panel to provide intelligent control of the vehicle systems, and incorporates a smart charge feature.
+This monitors both leisure and vehicle batteries and automatically adjusts and directs the charger power (and solar power if a solar panel is installed) to maintain the leisure and vehicle batteries at an optimal level.
 For a full description of this unit including operating instructions and fault finding, refer to the Connection of Services section.